Cupcakes with Regular Icing

 - Spray oil or paper* or silicone cupcake liners

-2. Next, line six of the cupcake wells with cupcake papers* or silicon cupcake molds if using, or spray the cupcake wells with spray oil.
+3. Next, line eight of the cupcake wells with cupcake papers or silicon cupcake molds if using, or spray the cupcake wells with spray oil.
 Set the pan aside.

-6. When the timer goes off, check to see if the cupcakes spring back or insert a toothpick to check for crumbs (you don't want to see any crumbs clinging to the toothpick).
+7. When the timer goes off, check to see if the cupcakes spring back or insert a toothpick to check for crumbs (you don't want to see any crumbs clinging to the toothpick).
 If it doesn't spring back or the toothpick doesn't come out clean, set the timer for 2 minutes more.
-I baked the cupcakes for 22 minutes here in Denver (at 5400 feet).
+I bake cupcakes for 22 minutes here in Denver (at 5400 feet).

-7. Once done, remove the cupcake pan and let cool on cooling rack for a few minutes before turning the cupcakes out.
+8. Once done, remove the cupcake pan and let cool on cooling rack for a few minutes before turning the cupcakes out.
+If you don't use any liners, I recommend letting the cupcakes cool entirely in the pan before removing.
 Let the cupcakes cool completely before icing.
 Because there is less surface area on a cupcake than a donut, you want to ensure that the cupcake is totally cool so you can get a fairly thick coat of icing to help right-size the cupcake to frosting ratio.

-9. If not serving right away (and for leftovers), these cupcakes stay freshest when stored in an airtight container in the refrigerator.
-To serve, just remove and left sit at room temperature for 20-30 minutes before serving (or eat them cold like I like to!)
+10. If not serving right away (and for leftovers), these cupcakes stay freshest when stored in an airtight container in the refrigerator.
+To serve, just remove and let sit at room temperature for 20-30 minutes before serving (or eat them cold like I like to!)

-As I said at the beginning, the chocolate cake donut mixes really shine as cupcakes but if you love German Chocolate Cake, you will definitely want to try these as cupcakes.
+The chocolate donut mixes really shine as cupcakes but if you love German Chocolate Cake, you will definitely want to try these as cupcakes.
 Amazing.

 *While I generally advocate for the lowest waste option, cupcake liners can be extremely practical at parties and events where folks can just grab a cupcake and don't need a plate or napkin.
 I like the Chef Papier brand which is unbleached, biodegradable, and backyard compostable.